 Even though very few people know exactly where Romania is on a map, it is a pretty large country and getting from one place to another might prove to be very difficult (or at least take a long time) if you choose to travel by train or car.
 Fortunately, there are multiple airports in Romania and many of these offer international flights.
 This makes it easier – with a bit of planning – to always be close to your destination.

 Most people know about the Bucharest “Henri Coandǎ” International Airport (also referred to as “Bucharest Otopeni” since this was its former name).
 But getting from Bucharest to Timisoara, for example, takes over 9 hours by train.
 Getting to Cluj Napoca takes even longer.
-So why not fly directly to Timisoara or Cluj Napoca?
+So why not fly directly to Timisoara or Cluj Napoca in about an hour?